 FPE claimed that the jamming was a consequence of the test conditions (toggle operations) and would not occur in actual use.
 Subsequent testing of samples from homes has disproved that claim.
-(See Section 2E, below.)
-The friction changes in the mechanism that causes the jamming occurs in long-term use under normal conditions in homes, not only by repeated on/off toggle operations in the tests.
+(See Sections 2E and 2F, below.)
+The friction change in the mechanism that causes the jamming occurs in long-term use under normal conditions in homes.